Can You Fake FND? Understanding Functional Neurological Disorder, Misdiagnosis, and Real Healing

 3. Improve With Distraction or Safety

-Sometimes symptoms lessen when the nervous system feels safe.
+Sometimes symptoms lessen when the nervous system feels safer or when attention shifts away from the symptom.

-This is actually a hallmark of FND—not evidence of pretending.
+This can be a positive clinical feature of FND—not evidence of faking [1,7].

 4. Look Different Than Traditional Neurological Disease